rightscale-cookbooks/rs-application_php/README.md

   application code.
 * `node['rs-application_php']['scm']['revision']` - The revision of application code to
   download from the repository.
 * `node['rs-application_php']['application_name']` - The name of the application.
-This name will be used in the path name where the application code will be checked out from a repository.
-This is also used to determine the backend pool in a load balancer server to which the application server will be attached.
+This name is used to generate the path of the application code and to determine the backend pool in a load balancer that the application server will be attached to.
 The application name can only have alphanumeric characters and underscores.
 * `node['rs-application_php']['vhost_path']` - The virtual host served by the application server.
   The virtual host name can be a valid domain/path name supported by the access control lists (ACLs) in a load balancer.
 This attribute is used in setting the `application:vhost_path_<application_name>`